Joe Kirkwood Sr.: Personal life

+Death and legacy

 Kirkwood died at age 73 in 1970 in Burlington, Vermont.
 He was elected to the American Golf Hall of Fame at Foxburg, Pennsylvania.
 His autobiography, as told to Barbara Fey, was published posthumously in 1973 under the title Links of Life.
 In his honour, the annual winner of the Australian PGA Championship receives the Kirkwood Cup.

-He is buried in the West Branch Cemetery in Stowe.
+He is buried in the West Branch Cemetery in Stowe, Vermont.